Atrix256/SampleZoo/src/samples/_1d/regular/regular.md

 ![16 samples Regular](../../../../output/samples/_1d/regular/regularcentered.png)

-These samples have a discrepancy, and torroidal discrepancy of 0.13, which is double Regular().
+These samples have a discrepancy, and torroidal discrepancy of 0.125, which is 1/8.
+That is double the discrepancy of Regular()!

 ## RegularCenteredOffset()